BarberLFC/Landingpage/README.md

-# KomiK
+# landingpage
-Comic collection management site
+landing page for TOP